 There was a time before the smart phone era, when farming folks used CB (citizens band radio) for mobile communications in their machinery.
-Our family used this means to direct water trucks, stage on the fly, harvester offloads & to call on the COOKIE ROLLER for a well deserved coffee break.
-Code names were used to differentiate individuals and to create a sense of lightheartedness amidst the daily grind of agricultural activity.
+Our family used them to direct water trucks, stage on the fly, harvester offloads & to call on the "Cookie Roller" for a well deserved coffee break.
+Code names were used to create a sense of lightheartedness amidst the daily grind of agricultural activity.
 The Allan Family homesteaded in the Cantuar region in 1906.
 My grandfather, Glenn Allan took over the family farm at a young age.
 The scarcity of the Family Farm is still being honoured into the 21st Century with the care of my Father & Youngest Brother.

 My grandfather was “Tumbleweed.”
 His refinement & innovative ideas inspired us to keep going, solve problems, be willing to view notions through an alternative lens & to seek out possibility in a new day.